 Between the media coverage and unsolicited warnings from strangers any time the subject comes up, it’s natural to become uneasy about the prospect of traveling Mexico solo.
 But, many women travel Mexico solo every year (and some of us even move here!) and have a perfectly wonderful time.

 However, it’s always important to take safety precautions anywhere you go, especially as a solo traveler.

 Petty theft is a problem in Mexico, especially in crowded, touristic areas.
 With this in mind, it’s important to stay vigilant.
 An anti-theft purse or anti-theft clothing can offer peace of mind as well.
 It’s also wise to keep a spare credit card, and copies of your passport and ID stashed in a safe place.

 It’s not uncommon for visitors to Mexico to experience traveler’s diarrhea, but usually, this will pass quickly and can be managed with Imodium tablets.
 If you need to see a doctor, many of Mexico’s pharmacies have doctors on-site who can assist with general illnesses and ailments free of charge (they make money when you purchase prescriptions).

 Even though I’ve been traveling within Mexico for years without incident, I highly recommend investing in a travel insurance policy.
 You can purchase coverage to protect against theft, assault, medical expenses, dental, trip interruption, and more.

-World Nomads is my go-to travel insurance provider.
-They will help you create a plan that is tailored to your trip and your needs.
+SafetyWing is my go-to travel insurance provider.
+They offer affordable policies that are tailored to your trip and your needs.